Dan Duncan, Chief of Police

 Our mission is to promote and maintain an atmosphere of safety and security within our community through highly skilled employees, dedicated to the protection of constitutional guarantees, the maintenance of order, and the safeguarding of life and property.

 The Melbourne Beach Police Department was created in 1947.
 In the beginning there was just one Police Officer, Chief Orval Gardenour serving a population of 100 hearty souls.
 The Chief answered calls for service 24 hours a day driving his 1938 Hudson.
 Apprehending turtle poachers and helping tourists dig their cars out of the sand was all in a days work.

-As the demand for services increased the department expanded and currently consists of Chief Duncan, 2 Sergeants, 1 Corporal, 5 Officers and 1 Administrative Assistant.
+As the demand for services increased the department expanded and currently consists of Chief Duncan, 3 Sergeants, 2 Corporal, 4 Officers, 1 Reserve Officer and 1 Administrative Assistant.
 Melbourne Beach Police Department is a full service law enforcement agency providing service 24/7.